 , the machine gun brings games to a close.
 The N’Zoth package enables a bit of sustain in the deck and justifies running additional defensive Deathrattle minions.

 Best Wild Rogue Decks

-The recent nerf to Quest Rogue makes Miracle the top option for the class at the moment.
+Miracle remains a top option for the Rogue class.
 This traditional Questing Adventurer

 list takes full advantage of Rogue’s access to Conceal

 may be a tough pill to swallow for Rogue veterans, but an active Prince Keleseth

 is what pushes this deck into viability.
 Along with the 2-drop Prince, the list takes advantage of numerous high-value Battlecry minions to pair with Shadowcaster

 The Wild favorites allows the inclusion of two critical cards in Rogue Mill decks: Deathlord

 .
 The former pairs well with N'Zoth, The Corruptor